run-llama/llama-hub/llama_hub/wordlift/README.md

 To use the WordLift GraphQL Reader, follow the steps below:

 1. Set up the necessary configuration options, such as the API endpoint, headers, query, fields, and configuration options (make sure you have with you the [Wordlift Key](https://docs.wordlift.io/pages/key-concepts/#wordlift-key)).
-2. Create an instance of the `WordLiftGraphQLReader` class, passing in the configuration options.
+2. Create an instance of the `WordLiftReader` class, passing in the configuration options.
 3. Use the `load_data` method to fetch and transform the data.
 4. Process the loaded documents as needed.